anekechika/Global-Mental-Health-Analysis-2025-/README.md

 - Higher levels of physical activity are associated with better mental health outcomes
 - Patients receiving treatment (especially therapy or combined treatment) show improved outcomes
 - A significant proportion of patients experience moderate to severe anxiety levels
-- Chronic illness appears to negatively impact mental health outcomes
+- Patients with chronic illnesses are more likely to experience poorer mental health outcomes, suggesting a strong link between physical and mental health conditions
 - Work status and age group influence mental health patterns across the population

 ---